Editor's note

 Maximizing your earnings with Ellevest

-To maximize your earnings when investing with Ellevest, use these tips:
+To maximize your earnings when investing with Ellevest, try these tips:

-• Consider contributing money consistently: Contributing regularly to an investment account could potentially result in greater returns over time, though there are no guarantees.
-For example, you might consider contributing $50 every week or every pay period.
+- Consider contributing money consistently: Contributing regularly to an investment account could potentially result in greater returns over time, though there are no guarantees.
+For example, you might consider contributing $50 every week or every pay period (a time-tested strategy known as dollar-cost averaging).

 Is Ellevest a good investment?